LynithDev/express-route-handler-typescript/README.md

 The route **needs** to extend Route and also export an instance of itself.
 You then have to add a constructor which follows the `RouteOption` type.

 ## TODO
+Routes:
-Routes: Make `private` option functional
+- Make `private` option functional
-Routes: Make `redirects` option functional
+- Make `redirects` option functional